 Neither Rose nor I leveraged a study abroad program while attending college in the United States.
 As an adult, now it seems like something I should have done, but at least she and I were able to live and work in Sweden in the late 90s while still in our twenties.
 That experience changed me profoundly in many ways, mainly in my perspectives on life, and I imagine that had I gone overseas while younger I could have experienced even more profound changes in perspective.

-I have heard many people, including my brother, speak quite fondly of their one- or two-semester study abroad experiences, mainly in Europe somewhere.
+I have heard many people speak quite fondly of their one- or two-semester study abroad experiences, mainly in Europe somewhere.
 But why stop at less than one year of study abroad?
 How about staying for an entire degree for three or four (or more) years in a foreign land?
 If a few months is fun and so memorable, why not longer?
 And how much greater would this opportunity be if it was actually less expensive than studying in the US, where the cost of college has increased dramatically?

 To my great surprise I discovered that all of this is quite feasible, and it doesn’t even require learning a foreign language!
 I give full credit for this discovery to Jennifer (“Jenn”) Viemont through her book “College Beyond the States” and her website BeyondTheStates.com.
 Of course there are many university degrees taught in English available in the United Kingdom and Ireland, though these tend to be relatively pricier compared to many of those offered on the European continent.
 According to Jenn, as of mid-2020, there are over 1,900 programs taught entirely in English at universities throughout continental Europe.
 Further, Jenn notes: